BREXIT - The State of Play for Citizens' Rights [UPDATED]

-From 21 July 2021, EU citizens and their family members who wish to live and work in the UK will have to hold or have applied for “settled status”, based on the legal status “indefinite leave to remain”, if they have lived in the UK for five years, or “pre-settled status”, based on “limited leave to remain”, for those who have lived in the UK for less than five years.
+From the end of the agreed transition period, EU citizens and their family members who wish to live and work in the UK will have to hold or have applied for “settled status”, based on the legal status “indefinite leave to remain”, if they have lived in the UK for five years, or “pre-settled status”, based on “limited leave to remain”, for those who have lived in the UK for less than five years.

 The Statement of Intent clarifies that the application will cost £65 (the same as the current fee for a permanent residence document) or £32.50 for children under 16, and that the scheme will be “fully open” by 30 March 2019, although it will be “phased in” starting before the end of 2018.

 - The scheme will be optional for Irish nationals;

 - The scheme will be open for nationals of Iceland, Liechtenstein, Norway and Switzerland “on a similar basis as for EU citizens” (subject to further negotiation);

 - The scheme will be open to “Surinder Singh” family members (non-EU national family members of British citizens who are lawfully resident in the UK by the end of the implementation period on 31 December 2020, by virtue of regulation 9 of the EEA Regulations);

 - Holders of pre-settled status will be able to apply for settled status free of charge once they qualify;

 - Holders of indefinite leave to remain or a permanent residence document will be able to exchange this for settled status free of charge;